Agency Dev Overview

 - WC_Cart::get_applied_coupons() mixes three populations — WC-native codes (real

-shop_couponposts), Dino campaign codes (merchant-entered, e.g. “BLUEMONDAY”), and Dino virtualdino_dd_*codes.
-UseCartCoupons::partition_applied_coupons()rather than parsing the list yourself. - Per-rule “skip this rule if a WC coupon is applied” is a targeting-tree condition, not a rule-level flag.
-Express it as
+shop_couponposts), Dino coupon codes (merchant-entered, e.g. “BLUEMONDAY”), and Dino virtualdino_dd_*codes.
+UseCartCoupons::partition_applied_coupons()rather than parsing the list yourself. - Per-rule “skip this rule if a WC coupon is applied” is

 Recipes are UI-only — architectural rule